-Being a good father to your baby is not as daunting as it can seem.
-Yes, being a good father takes work, but it is a work with rewards better than any dollar could ever bring.
-With a little common sense and a good sense of commitment, it can be one of the most rewarding things that one has ever done.
+Being a good father to your baby is not as daunting as it seems.
+Yes, being a good father takes effort, but it is work with rewards better than any dollar could ever bring.
+With a little common sense and commitment, being a Dad will be one of the most rewarding things you will ever do!

 The first step of being a good father is to simply be there.
-Infants need their father figure.
-Toddlers need their father.
-Every age group needs their father.
-Simply paying support or running out on the mother and baby are considered the worst things that one can do.
-It is understandable if the mother and father do not agree, but the father should still make an effort to be a part of the baby’s life.
+Infants need their Dad, toddlers need their father, and so do alll the other age groups.
+Simply paying support or even worse, abandoning your baby and his/her mother are considered the worst things that one can do.
+It is understandable if the mother and father are not together and can't get along, but the father should still make an effort to be a part of the baby’s life, no matter what.

-While being there is a big thing, what a man does while he is there is equally as big.
-If the man is there, but does not interact with the baby, then he may as well not even be there.
-If he is not going to take on the responsibilities of the child rearing process, such as changing diapers and feeding, then he is simply taking up space and paying for the space.
+While being there is a big thing, what a man does while he is there is equally significant.
+If Dad is there but does not interact with the baby, then he may as well not even be there.
+If he is not going to take on the responsibilities of the child-rearing process, such as changing diapers and feeding, then he is simply taking up space and doing nothing to help.

-Self-control is the final big pointer to being a good father.
-Self control goes beyond anger and patience.
-Self control means kicking any habits that may be harmful to the baby and beginning a life that is healthy and that is productive.
-If the baby should not be doing those things, then it is the responsibility of the father to ensure that the baby is not exposed to the things.
+Self-control is the final big pointer to being a good father, and it goes beyond anger and patience.
+Self-control means kicking any habits that may be harmful to the baby and beginning a life that is healthy and that is productive.
+If the baby should not be doing those things, then it is the responsibility of the father to ensure that the baby is not exposed to those things.
 This includes excessive smoking, drinking, or the partaking of illegal substances.

-As shown, it is not providing presents or dollars that makes a man a good father.
-It is the interactions and conduct of the man around his baby that makes a man a good father.
-While these can be challenging tasks at times, the rewards of watching that baby grow into a beautiful young man or woman are well worth the difficulties of raising that life.
+It is the interactions and conduct of the man around his baby that makes a good father.
+While these can be challenging tasks at times, the rewards of watching that baby grow into a beautiful young man or woman are well worth the difficulties of parenthood.